 Nearest station: Gloucester Road (0.4 miles)

-Evening Standard restaurant critic famously lampooned Restaurant Ours, quoting an apparently overheard conversation asking “Why has that Tom Sellers called his new restaurant Arse?”, the review led to a famous response from the chef himself that the restaurant has had difficulty shaking off since (our mentioning it again probably doesn’t help).
+Evening Standard restaurant critic Fay Maschler famously lampooned Restaurant Ours, quoting an apparently overheard conversation asking “Why has that Tom Sellers called his new restaurant Arse?”, the review led to a rare response from the chef himself that the restaurant has had difficulty shaking off since (our mentioning it again probably doesn’t help).
 But what might have been a tricky beginning has overshadowed an otherwise solid restaurant that has gone from strength-to-strength since.
 The food is great, the surroundings are relatively stunning and the whole vibe is a little foolish and over-the-top but well worth experiencing, if only once.

 Great for: The entrance (pictured) is rather unique